f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 | CLEAR            | Hardware device fault detected                                        |
 +------------------+-----------------------------------------------------------------------+

 This set of taps may indicate a fault with various hardware components on the VELOS chassis like CPUs or fans.
-Examine the trap for specific details of what subsystem has failed to determine the proper troubleshooting steps to pursue.
+The hardware-device-fault label of this trap can be somewhat misleading because not all the traps generated under this section are actual faults.
+Many of the traps are informational in nature, and do not indicate an actionable fault.

+The AOM subsystem tracks state of many components within the system, and if that state changes an EVENT or trap may be triggered.
+The AOM subsystem will also generate a burst of messages when the AOM subsystem is first powered on or cycled, this is normal as it is re-discovering the state of all those components.
+This has been viewed as the SNMP traps being too chatty or verbose and F5 is looking into reducing the amount of chatter under these conditions in the future.
+For now, those EVENT messages or **alertEffect=2** can be safely ignored, but they may provide value as they provide additional information alongside an **alertEffect=0** (clear) or an or **alertEffect=1** (alarm) SNMP trap.

+As an example, many of the messages are noted by **(INTEGER alertEffect=2)** and are informational only and do not require any action.
+In the example below, some of the informational messages are deasserting a fault status, meaning there is no problem.

 .. code-block:: bash